General Data Protection Regulation

 What EY can do for you

-- Organizations will have only 72 hours to report data breaches.
+- Organizations have only 72 hours to report data breaches.

 - Privacy-by-design principles must be incorporated into the development of new processes and technologies.

-- Explicit and affirmative consent will be required before processing personal data.
+- Explicit and affirmative consent is required before processing personal data.

-- Most organizations will need to designate a data protection officer.
+- Many organizations are required to designate a data protection officer.

-- Organizations will have to maintain records of processing activities.
+- Organizations must maintain records of processing activities.

-- Organizations will need to scale security measures based on privacy risks.
+- Organizations need to scale security measures based on privacy risks.

 - International transfers are subject to specific requirements and mechanisms.

-- Organizations will report to one supervisory authority.
+- Organizations report to one data protection authority.

-- Although GDPR brings a welcome harmonization of fragmented data protection laws across EU member states, its wide-reaching impact and stringent rules require a fundamental organizational shift, even for businesses compliant with existing legislation.
+Although the GDPR brings a welcome harmonization of fragmented data protection laws across EU member states, its wide-reaching impact and stringent rules require a fundamental organizational shift, even for businesses that are compliant with existing legislation.

 When the steep financial penalties for noncompliance and data losses are added to the cost of reputational damage, sanctions, remediation and the potential impact on digital transformation, the risk of inaction is clear.

-Our risk-based, multidisciplinary approach targets GDPR investment where it matters most for regulatory compliance and competitive advantage.
-Drawing on our extensive privacy knowledge and proven tools and methodologies, we help to identify your highest risks and design and execute a tailored road map for compliance and beyond.
+Our risk-based, multidisciplinary approach targets privacy investment where it matters most for regulatory compliance and competitive advantage.
+Drawing on our extensive privacy knowledge and proven tools and methodologies, we can help identify your highest risks and design and execute a tailored roadmap for compliance and beyond.